flux-framework/flux-core/doc/man5/flux-config-tbon.rst

 KEYS
 ====

+topo
+   (optional) A URI that selects a specific tree topology.
+The default value is ``kary:2`` when bootstrapping from PMI, and ``custom`` when bootstrapping from configuration, as described in :man5:`flux-config-bootstrap`.
+   The configured value may be overridden by setting the ``tbon.topo`` broker attribute.

 torpid_min
    (optional) The amount of time (in RFC 23 Flux Standard Duration format) that a broker will allow the connection to its TBON parent to remain idle before